SamBaS: Sampling-Based Stochastic Block Partitioning: Experiments on Real-World Graphs

 \subsection{Results on Web Graphs}

-Similar to the results on the synthetic graphs, we find that MD sampling generally produces the best results on real-world graphs.
-As Figure~\ref{fig:real_cl} shows, the quality of results using our sampling approach is very similar to the baseline.
-In fact, for all 10 real-world graphs, our sampling approach achieves a $QS$ within just 0.05 of the baseline.
+Similar to the results on synthetic graphs, we find that MD sampling generally produces the best results on real-world graphs.
+As Figure~\ref{fig:real_cl} shows, the quality of results using SamBaS is very similar to the baseline.
+In fact, for all 10 real-world graphs, our sampling approach achieves a $PQS$ within just 0.05 of the baseline.

 The most intriguing result occurs on graph R10.
-It is the only graph on which there is a large difference in $QS$ between the tested sampling algorithms; it is also the only graph on which MD sampling leads to a poor $QS$.
-However, as shown in Figure~\ref{fig:real_r10}, ES sampling achieves good $QS$ results on the same graph.
+It is the only graph on which there is a large difference in $PQS$ between the tested sampling algorithms; it is also the only graph on which MD sampling leads to a poor $PQS$.
+However, as shown in Figure~\ref{fig:real_r10}, ES sampling achieves good $PQS$ results on the same graph.
 This outlier result can be explained by the composition of the communities within the R10 graph.
 Because MD sampling only samples the vertices with the highest degree, communities comprised of only low-degree vertices will \emph{not} be present in the sample, and thus, cannot be identified using our sampling approach.
 Upon examination of the communities obtained without sampling on R10, we find that only 37.5\% of them contain vertices with a high-enough degree to be selected by the MD algorithm at the 30\% sample size.
 The ES sampling algorithm, which prioritizes exploration of the graph, is unaffected by this phenomenon.
 The RNN algorithm, while performing better than MD, is also prone to undersampling such communities when the number of communities with high-degree vertices is large.

-With MD sampling at the 30\% sample size, we achieve an average speedup of 2.36$\times$ across the web graphs R1-R10.
+With MD sampling at the 30\% sample size, SamBaS achieves an average speedup of 2.36$\times$ across the web graphs R1-R10.
 As Figure~\ref{fig:real_speedup} shows, there is a relatively wide range of obtained speedups from only 1.16$\times$ on R8 to 3.84$\times$ on the much denser R10.
 RNN and ES sampling regularly result in higher speedups, most notably with ES achieving a speedup of over 20$\times$ on R10 at the same sample size.
 This is largely due to ES sampling producing much sparser sampled graphs, which results in more rapid blockmodel inference.